buildingSMART-Finland/InfraModel/markdown/im_extensions.md

 Type coding systems define the purpose of geometric elemnents (points, lines and surfaces) as well as other types of elements (such as plan features, pipes and structures in pipe networks, etc).) in Inframodel file transfers.

 The information is set in two phases:
-1. The type coding systems are declared in the project information **\<Project>** using **"IM\_codings"** feature extension and
+1. The type coding systems are declared in the project information **\<Project>** using "IM_codings" and/or "IM_proprietaryCodings" feature extension and
-2. individual type codes and their descriptions are set under each element using ("IM_coding" feature extension).
+2. individual type codes and their descriptions are set under each element using "IM_coding" and/or "IM_proprietaryCoding" feature extension.

-The main systems set in the project information are:
+The main systems set in the project information using "IM_codings" are:
 1. The terrain coding system (**terrainCoding**) usually existing breaklines and points of interest on visible surfaces
 2. The surface coding system (**surfaceCoding**) usually individual existing or planned surfaces
 3. Infra object type coding system (**infraCoding**) usually individual planned objects and features, not modelled as surfaces.

 It is possible to set the same system for several categories.
 It is also possible to set alternative or additional type coding systems (e.g. InfraRYL) for use within an organization or in a software used.

-4. Software or organization specific type coding systems (**proprietaryInfraCoding**) by defining one or more "IM_proprietaryCodings" \<Feature>
+4. Optional, alternative or additional type coding systems (individually named **proprietaryInfraCoding**) by defining one or more "IM_proprietaryCodings" \<Feature>

 {{xtabulate IM_codings--ltFeature--gt}}